 What is the Latte Art?

-Latte art is the pattern that is the work of your barista, that is always at the top of your favorite cup.
+Latte art is the pattern that is the work of your barista, which is always at the top of your favorite cup.
 It is the result of microfoam and espresso mixture into a beautiful frothy pattern.

 It is the deliberate expression of art by the barista using the mixture of espresso and microfoam/milk.

 Do you want to try your hand at latte art?
 It is by no means hard.

 Have the milk sit for a few seconds before pouring.
 You may shake and swirl it a little bit.
 This is to get rid of any bubbles that may interfere with the design.

 Then pour the milk at a decent angle.